gitpeut/SnowRadio/README.md

     new bin file, created  in the Arduino IDE by selecting "Export compiled binary" in the Sketch menu.
 </li>
 <li>Backup and restore<br/>
+    Use the "Directory" button to see which files you may want to backup. <br/>
+    Restoring files can be done by a complete flash of the file system, or by using the "Upload file" button.
+    Make sure you enter the full path of the file, including the preceding /

     For the netpassfile and the statonlist there are buttons on the webpage to easily backup these files.
     All other files can be downloaded and saved by typing http://snowradio.local/&ltfilename&gt?download=1 in your browser.
     For example, to download the touch calibration data, access this url in your browser:

     http://snowradio.local/TouchCal.dat?download=1

-    <br />Use the "Directory" button to see which files you may want to backup. <br/>
-    Restoring files can be done by a complete flash of the file system, or by using the "Upload file" button.
-    Make sure you enter the full path of the file, including the preceding /

 </li>
 <li>Delete files<br />